Cloud Application Models: Web, Mobile, IoT

 Web Browser as an Enabling Technology

 Modern web browsers have become the universal client technology.
-Most applications no longer require installation of a separate client.
+Most applications no longer require the installation of a separate client.

 Applications typically communicate with servers on the cloud using REST APIs, that is, using JSON-formatted data objects sent over HTTP.
 The applications increasingly rely on TLS and PKI for security and OAUTH or user-specific authentication tokens for authentication.